munificent/craftinginterpreters/book/closures.md

 ^code free-upvalues (1 before, 1 after)

-ObjClosure does not own the ObjUpvalue objects itself, but it does own *the array* containing pointers to those upvalues.
+ObjClosure does not own the ObjUpvalue objects themselves, but it does own *the array* containing pointers to those upvalues.

 We fill the upvalue array over in the interpreter when it creates a closure.